 PB&Js are simple, fast, easy-on-the-wallet, and downright delicious.
 Kind of like food from, well, McDonalds.
 PB&J’s however, don’t come with the guilt of supporting a fast food, super-sized eating mantra.
 And although they’re the stalwart of the elementary school brown bag lunch, I’ll make the case it is the sexiest sandwich ever.
 It has a playful nature and alluring ingredients (soft, supple bread + sweet, velvety peanut butter + sticky, luscious jam) that make you want to make out.

-Although a lame PB&J isn’t half bad, if you make one using the tips below, your kids will think you’ve got superpowers and your husband might buy you flowers.
+An everyday PB&J fits the bill for all I’ve described above.
+But if you make one using the tips below, your kids will think you’ve got superpowers and your husband will buy you flowers.
 Ready, set, go…

-I vote for anything that has the texture of Wonder Bread.
-If you insist on a loaf that’s full of seeds and nuts, that’s fine, but make sure it’s soft and fresh.
-Toasting the bread is appropriate, but only if you’re going open-face.
-(Too much toast + peanut butter starts to do that uncomfortable stick-to-the-roof-of-your-mouth thing.)
+Choose anything that has the texture of Wonder Bread.
+If you insist on a loaf that’s full of seeds and nuts, that’s fine, but make sure it is soft and fresh.
+Lightly toasting the bread is appropriate, but only if you’re going open-face.

 2. Use Red Jam